 - Continue this process until the entire circuit is wired according to the simplified Boolean equation.
 Insert one end of a wire into the final output of the logic circuit (This will most likely be the output of an OR gate).
 Attach the other end of the wire to the last row of the breadboard where no other connections are made.
 This will serve as the connection for the power side of the LED.
 The LED must also be grounded.
 Ensure that a 220 Ω resistor is added connecting the negative terminal of the LED and ground.

 - Have a TA verify and approve the wiring before supplying any power to the circuit.

 - Ensure the 5 V Battery is powered off.
 Wire the positive (red) wire to the power line of the breadboard.
 Repeat this process for the ground (black) wire, and wire it to the ground power line of the breadboard.
 These wires will serve as the power and ground for all the IC chips and the slide switches.
 Power the battery and observe the LED.

 - Operate the slide switches corresponding to the corn, fox, and hen.
-Observe the music voltmeter to see if the alarm goes off based on the inputs to each barn.
+Observe the LED to see if the alarm goes off based on the inputs to each barn.
 Compare the results to the truth table to determine if the circuit is operating correctly.

 - If the circuit is operating correctly, take pictures of the circuit and clean up the workspace.